stechz/redoak/README.md

 Navigate to http://localhost:3000/, fire up your favorite editor and start playing. :) You can add files to public/, and they should be visible to the webserver.

+# Scripting and redoak

+__You don't need to know Javascript in order to use redoak__.
+You can use it to write HTML and CSS, and it provides you a way to do it without copy and pasting your HTML for components such as complex list items.

+It's also possible to use redoak for developing serious web applications (please see the section below), and should play nice with all sorts of technologies, both client side and server side.
+Read on to learn about its client-side API.

 ## BaseWidget